DLR-MO/FuTaMa2/README.md

 # FuTaMa2 Project
 ## (Fuel Tank Maintenance 2)

-The aim of this project is to provide the [Robot-Assisted-Inspection-and-Repair](https://wiki.dlr.de/display/MO/Robot.Assisted+Repair) team of the [German Space Center (DLR) - Maintenance, Repair and Overhaul Institute (MO)](https://www.dlr.de/en/mo) and the community of robotic inspection using a set of hardware and software tools using [ROS2](https://docs.ros.org/en/rolling/Installation.html).
-This will help to explore the challenges of manual inspection and automatic inspection methods performed by the integrated system: UR10e robotic arm + Eeloscope2 (sucessor of [Eeloscope1](https://www.mdpi.com/2226-4310/8/5/136)), which feature 3 RGB-D cameras and 6 LEDs on its end effector.
-Since there exists not much open-source documentation about these topics, this project was proposed to fill that research gap and to encourage modular and continuous research.
-The potential contribution to the audience is to enable technology transfer possibilities to other systems using known packages such as Moveit2, Octomap, and Realsense, as a reference framework.
+The aim of this project is to provide the [Robot-Assisted-Inspection-and-Repair](https://wiki.dlr.de/display/MO/Robot.Assisted+Repair) team of the [German Space Center (DLR) - Maintenance, Repair and Overhaul Institute (MO)](https://www.dlr.de/en/mo) and the community of robotic inspection using a set of hardware and software ([ROS2](https://docs.ros.org/en/rolling/Installation.html)) tools for addressing the challenges of manual and automatic inspection methods performed by the integrated system: UR10e robotic arm + Eeloscope2 (sucessor of [Eeloscope1](https://www.mdpi.com/2226-4310/8/5/136)), which feature:
+- 3 RGB-D cameras Intel Realsense D435
+- 6 LEDs for the cameras' view

+Since there exists not much open-source documentation about these topics in robotic inspection, this project was proposed to fill that research gap and to encourage modular and continuous research.
+The potential contribution to the audience is to enable technology transfer possibilities to other systems.

-The use case utilized in this study was the inspection of a aircraft wing fuel tank (Boeing 737-700).
+The use case utilized in this study was the inspection of a aircraft (Boeing 737-700) wing fuel tank.
 A research article with the methodology, analysis, approach and results of the experiments is intended to be published soon on the [MDPI Open Access Journal](https://www.mdpi.com/).

 Developed packages of this repo: